Privacy Policy

 11. Children and Minors

-Our services are intended for adults (18 years of age or older) seeking debt-relief assistance.
+Our services are intended for adults (18 years of age or older) seeking financial wellness guidance.
 We do not knowingly collect personal information from individuals under 18.
-If we become aware that we have collected information from someone under 18, we will delete it promptly and notify the individual’s guardian where appropriate.
+If we become aware that we have collected information from someone under 18, we will delete it promptly and notify the individual’s guardian where appropriate.12.
+Policy Updates and Changes

-- Changes in our business practices or services
+We may update this Privacy Policy due to:- Changes in our business practices or services

 - New legal or regulatory requirements